-When he proposed in March, the first thing we did was talk about a date (as in, we established our date within about eight hours of the proposal).
-He started talking about an October wedding, but all I had to do was look at his face and know that we would get married in January, because it was significant to him, and since I knew he wouldn't have strong opinions about most of the wedding, I wanted him to have the date he wanted.
+When he proposed in March, the first thing we did was talk about a date.
+(As in, we established our date within about eight hours of the proposal).
+He started talking about an October wedding, but all I had to do was look at his face to know that wouldn't happen.
+The song idea was so special to him, I knew that he really wanted to get married in January.
+Since I knew he wouldn't have strong opinions about most of the wedding, I wanted him to have the date he wanted.

 Another con is flowers.
 If I were getting married in the summer, I'd be one of those go-out-in-a-field-and-pick-wildflowers kind of bride.
 And it would be great.
 And yes, some flowers are cheaper during the summer.
 But a lot of flowers are the same price all year round.
 However, because live flowers are painfully expensive any time (without the availability of a wildflowers scenario), I decided to go with silk flowers.
-It was a hard decision, because I love real flowers, but buying silk means I have been able to buy bulk online and also shop sales at Michael's and other stores.
+It was a hard decision because I love real flowers, but buying silk means I have been able to buy bulk online and also shop sales at Michael's and other stores.
 It also means that my mom and her awesome prayer group are going to take those silk flowers and my collection of borrowed mason jars and they're going to have my centerpieces done in November, two whole months before the wedding.
 I am sooooo thrilled I won't have to deal with centerpiece stress the day before the wedding.

-I don't have to stress about tan lines!
+Since I'm getting married in the winter, I don't have to stress about tan lines!
 I don't care if I'm a pale bride; I won't have to buy a strapless bathing suit or worry about tanning unevenly before I have to don my wedding gown.